Surprisingly Serbia – Belgrade & Novi Sad

-On my Carnival Cruise back in April, I’d made friends with our cocktail waitress Magdalena, who was from Serbia.
+On my Carnival Cruise back in April, I made friends with our cocktail waitress Magdalena, who is from Serbia.
 When I told her I’d be visiting her country this summer, she gave me her contact information and said she’d be happy to show me around.

-After touring the streets of Belgrade for a bit, Magdalena suggested that Novi Sad was a much more beautiful part of the country and we should go there for the rest of the day.
+After touring the streets of Belgrade for a bit, Magdalena explains that Novi Sad is a much more beautiful part of the country.
+She suggests we head there for the rest of the day.

 The Beaches of Serbia – Novi Sad

 Though just 70km from the busy streets of Belgrade, charming Novi Sad seems like a world away.
-Our first stop was the focal point of the city, the Petrovaradin fortress with sweeping views over the Danube River and old town below.
+Our first stop is the focal point of the city, the Petrovaradin fortress with sweeping views over the Danube River and old town below.

-I never pictured a beach scene like this one in Serbia – it was like South Beach meets the Danube.
-Thousands of beachgoers were out enjoying the sunshine on a Monday afternoon.
+I never pictured a beach scene like this one in Serbia – it’s like South Beach meets the Danube.
+Thousands of beachgoers are out enjoying the sunshine on a Monday afternoon.

 It was a fantastic day and I’m so grateful to Magdalena and Milan for sharing their country with me and being such terrific hosts.

 They are headed back out to sea next week on the Carnival Paradise which will be sailing out of LA for the next few months.
-When they return, they are hoping to start a tourism company in Novi Sad to provide tours to others exactly like the one they gave me.
+When they return, they hope to start a tourism company in Novi Sad to provide tours to others exactly like the one they gave me.
 Judging from how much I enjoyed their tour, the business is a sure thing.